 Application of an inorganic zinc silicate primer is a simple, four-step process.
 It involves some energy inputs and results in material wastage, however, we believe that these compare favourably to the HDG process from an ESD point of view.
-The steel is put through the following stages: - Spot degrease (AS1627.1) to remove oily deposits (eg. where drilling or cutting fluids have been used) with a free-rinsing, biodegradable, alkaline detergent. - Rinse with fresh potable water to ensure that all soluble salts are removed (AS 3894.6, A&D) - Abrasive blast clean (AS1627.4 to achieve a Class 21⁄2 "Near White Metal" blast cleanliness, to replicate visual standard Sa 21⁄2 in AS1627.9, and to generate an angular surface profile of 30 to 60 microns) - Spray application of inorganic zinc silicate primer according to data sheet (AS4848.1) Surface preparation of steelwork prior to the application of inorganic zinc silicate requires no corrosive alkalis or acids or conversion baths.
+The steel is put through the following stages: Dulux[®] PC TECH NOTES PROTECTIVE COATINGS DULUX PROTECTIVE COATINGS TECHNICAL INFORMATION AND ADVICE ESD & Galvanic Corrosion Protection - 1.
+Spot degrease (AS1627.1) to remove oily deposits (eq. where drilling or cutting fluids have been used) with a free-rinsing, biodegradable, alkaline detergent. - 2.
+Rinse with fresh potable water to ensure that all soluble salts are removed (AS 3894.6, A&D) - 3.
+Abrasive blast clean (AS1627.4 to achieve a Class 21/2 "Near White Metal" blast cleanliness, to replicate visual standard Sa 21⁄2 in AS1627.9, and to generate an angular surface profile of 30 to 60 microns) - 4.
+Spray application of inorganic zinc silicate primer according to data sheet (AS4848.1) Surface preparation of steelwork prior to the application of inorganic zinc silicate requires no corrosive alkalis or acids or conversion baths.
 Thermal energy input is limited to running the abrasive blast-cleaning unit, spray equipment and, if used, high-pressure water blasters for the rinsing stage.
-IS INORGANIC ZINC SILICATE A SUSTAINABLE PROCESS?
+Is Using An Inorganic Zinc Silicate A Sustainable Process?

-DURABILITY Inorganic zinc silicate coatings provide very long term corrosion protection, even in coastal and marine environments, according to the Australian Standard, 2312, "Guide to the Protection of Structural Steel Against Atmospheric Corrosion By The Use Of Protective Coatings".
+Durability Inorganic zinc silicate coatings provide very long term corrosion protection, even in coastal and marine environments, according to the Australian Standard, 2312, "Guide to the Protection of Structural Steel Against Atmospheric Corrosion By The Use Of Protective Coatings".
 Bare (uncoated) IOZ has proven to be equivalent to HDG in rural environments, and superior to HDG in coastal environments.
-When used properly in a duplex system, IOZ will reliably perform for extended periods of time, whereas the equivalent HDG duplex system is less reliable and frequently ends in delamination.
-PROCESS WASTAGE

-The water used in rinsing off detergent contains biodegradable detergent residues and emulsified oily contaminants.
+When used properly in a duplex system, IOZ will reliably perform for extended periods of time, whereas the equivalent HDG duplex system may be unreliable and frequently end in delamination.
+Process Wastage The water used in rinsing off detergent contains mainly biodegradable detergent residues and emulsified oily contaminants.
 Spent abrasive grit can be reclaimed and reused.